karinamogha/phase-2-project-db.json/README.md

 Start the application:
 `npm start`

-You wil see a prompt that will ask you a question if it is okay to run a different server, you will answer YES or Y.
+You wil see a prompt that will ask you a question if it is okay to run a different server, you will answer Y or Yes.

 ## Contributing